-Description The subjects comprise an extended two storey end terraced villa.
-Accommodation Ground Floor - Entrance Hall, Living Room, Kitchen and Conservatory.
-First Floor - Two Bedrooms and Shower Room with WC.
-Gross internal floor area (m2) Approximately 76 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate to the south of Largs town centre.
-Surrounding properties are of similar age and character and local amenities can be found within a reasonable distance.
-Age Approximately 100 years.
-Weather It was dry with clouds overhead during the time of our inspection.
-Chimney stacks None.
+Description The subjects comprise an extended one storey and attic semi-detached cottage.
+Accommodation Ground Floor - Hall, Living Room/Bedroom, Living Room Open to Kitchen, Utility, Bathroom with WC and Two Conservatories.
+First Floor - Two Bedrooms. , Gross internal floor area (m2) Approximately 102 square metres or thereby.
+Neighbourhood and location The subjects are situated within a semi-rural location on the outskirts of the village of Fairlie where local amenities can be found.
+Age The property is in excess of 100 years old.
+Weather Dry with clouds overhead during the time of our inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneys pertaining to the property appear to be of stone/brick construction, rendered externally.
+One may be shared with the neighbouring property.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the upper floor hall ceiling.
-The roof was found to be of timber framed construction in a pitched and hipped design overlaid with slate with tiled ridge and metal hipped details.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+The roof over the main property is in a pitched design overlaid with slate with zinc ridge details and metal clips.
+The dormer and rear projections have flat roofs overlaid in built up mineral felt/similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Guttering fitted to eaves is of half round design with rounded downpipes run in PVC and cast iron.
+Guttering fitted to eaves is of half round design with rounded downpipes run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of solid/cavity brickwork construction, rendered and painted externally with a pointed stonework frontage.
+The main walls are of solid stonework, rendered externally with the extension appearing to be of brickwork, rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of PVC framed double glazed units with the access door being a PVC unit with double glazed panes.
-The eaves and soffits pertaining to the property are of PVC.
+Windows are of PVC framed double glazed units to the majority of places with a timber framed double glazed Velux unit to the stairwell.
+The eaves and soffits pertaining to the property are of painted timber.
 External decorations Visually inspected.
-External decorations Visually inspected.
-Parts of the masonry and cast iron rainwater goods have been painted.
-External decorations Conservatories / porches Parts of the masonry and cast iron rainwater goods have been Parts of the masonry and cast iron rainwater goods have been painted.
-Parts of the masonry and cast iron rainwater goods have been painted.
-Visually inspected.
-A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate Conservatories / porches Parts of the masonry and cast iron rainwater goods have been painted.
-Visually inspected.
-A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
-There is a PVC door to the garden grounds.
-Conservatories / porches Communal areas Parts of the masonry and cast iron rainwater goods have been painted.
-Visually inspected.
-A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
-There is a PVC door to the garden grounds.
-N/A None.
-Conservatories / porches Communal areas Garages and permanent outbuildings Parts of the masonry and cast iron rainwater goods have been painted.
-Visually inspected.
-A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
-There is a PVC door to the garden grounds.
-N/A
+Exterior timbers and parts of the masonry have been painted.
+Conservatories / porches Visually inspected.
+There is a conservatory to the front and one to the rear which are of PVC framework with double glazed panes and have flat roofs overlaid in built up felt/lead or similar.